A fair and balanced look at the Wilks’ situation – tell us where we are wrong . . .

 So why would the Jets be okay with Glenn not calling the defense plays, hiring somebody to run it he has never worked with, and who was fired after one year at his last NFL DC gig?

-At the very least, if Glenn wasn’t going to call the defense, wouldn’t you expect him to hire somebody who at least runs his scheme, and he has a history with?
+At the very least, if Glenn wasn’t going to call the defense and be more of a CEO head coach, wouldn’t you expect him to hire somebody who at least runs his scheme, and he has a history with?

-The hiring of Wilks was strange, and clearly it didn’t end well, with him getting fired today.
+The hiring of Wilks was eclectic, and clearly, it didn’t end well, with him getting fired on Monday.

-Maybe Woody Johnson should have stopped this Kabuki Theatre before it started.
-Yes, we all know he’s trying to meddle less, but sometimes you have to, when something that makes so little sense rears its head.
+Maybe Woody Johnson should have stopped this before it started.
+Yes, we all know he’s trying to meddle less, but sometimes you have to, when something that makes little sense rears its head.

 Wilks to the Jets never made sense.